marios-siatis/se-concepts/ReadMe.md

 In `src/Program.cs` uncomment the line of the algorithm you want to run.

-Them in terminal execute the following command to see the results.
+Then in terminal execute the following command to see the results.

 ```
 dotnet run